risc0/risc0/website/docs/terminology.md

 In the context of RISC Zero application development, deterministic builds are necessary to ensure a clear linkage between the [guest program] and the resulting [ImageID].

 To access deterministic builds for your zkVM application, use [`cargo risczero build`].
-Deterministic builds are made possible by running the `cargo` compiler inside a Docker container.
+Deterministic builds are made possible by running the `rustc` compiler inside a Docker container.

 ### ELF Binary